 Paying for Meals with MySchoolBucks

-Once parents register for a MySchoolBucks account, they can pay for school meals online, view account balances and track their student’s cafeteria purchases.
+Once parents register for a MySchoolBucks account, they can manage their account online, view account balances and track their student’s cafeteria purchases.
 Students can then use a personal identification number assigned by MySchoolBucks at cafeteria registers.
-The PIN can be used for all meal purchases, including regular lunches, breakfast and a la carte items.
+The PIN can be used for all meal purchases, including regular lunches, breakfast, and a la carte items.